plgd-dev/hub/docs/guide/deployment/resource-aggregate.md

 | `clients.identityServer.grpc.keepAlive.timeout` | string | `After having pinged for keepalive check, the client waits for a duration of Timeout and if no activity is seen even after that the connection is closed.` | `20s` |
 | `clients.identityServer.grpc.keepAlive.permitWithoutStream` | bool | `If true, client sends keepalive pings even with no active RPCs.
 If false, when there are no active RPCs, Time and Timeout will be ignored and no keepalive pings will be sent.` | `false` |

-> Note that the string type related to time (i.e. time, timeout, pullFrequency, cacheExpiration) is decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
+> Note that the string type related to time (i.e. time, timeout) is decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
 Valid time units are "ns", "us", "ms", "s", "m", "h".